El

 Friday, 24 February 2006

 Tonight, Olaf and Gunnar from the KDE Accessibility team will come over to Berlin.
 Together with the linaccess crew, we will perform usability tests with KDE's, and possibly Gnome's accessibility features during the next two days.
+Tina will support me on the usability side.
 Read More

 Defaults Nr.
 II